click here for teachings on the daily Gospel readings

 3. Jesus's "Bread of Life" Discourse (Jn 6:22-71)

 As Moses led the Israelites across the wilderness, God continued to care for His people by miraculously feeding them manna, the bread from Heaven.
-Within these three related events in John Chapter 6, during the time just before the Passover, John shows us Jesus as a new Moses.
+Within these three related events in John Chapter 6, just before the Passover, John shows us Jesus as a new Moses.
 Like Moses, Jesus miraculously fed a multitude, made a water miracle, and then, in the Synagogue in Capernaum, those who witnessed the miracle feeding of the multitude the day before sang Moses' Song of Victory (Ex 15) that was part of the Sabbath liturgy.
 In Chapter 6, John's Gospel presents Jesus as the new Moses who will lead a new Exodus liberation.
 Jesus, like Moses, will lead His people out of bondage by liberating them from slavery to sin and death.
-Jesus is the future prophet-redeemer God promised to Moses and the people: From their own brothers I shall raise up a prophet like yourself; I shall put my words into his mouth, and he will tell them everything I command him.
-Anyone who refuses to listen to my words, spoken by him in my name, will have to render an account to me (Dt 18:18-19 (NJB).
+Jesus is the future prophet-redeemer God promised to Moses and the people: I shall raise up for them a prophet like you from among their kindred, and will put my words into the mouth of the prophet; the prophet shall tell them all that I command.
+Anyone who will not listen to my words which the prophet speaks in my name, I myself will hold accountable for it (Dt 18:18-19 (NJB).

 Verse 26 is Jesus's eighth use of the double "amen" in St. John's Gospel.
 Jesus always uses it when making an emphatic statement.
 In verses 26-27, Jesus combines a teaching about "works" and "faith," which cannot be separated (Jam 2:14-26).
 James, Bishop of Jerusalem, taught in James 2:26, As a body without a spirit is dead, so is faith without deeds [works].
 In verse 27, Jesus told the crowd not to "work" for ordinary, earthly "food."
-He was using "food" as a metaphor for earthly, material wealth.
+He used "food" as a metaphor for earthly, material wealth.
 His point was that all earthly "works" would perish.
 Earthly food is necessary to sustain earthly life.
-However, it has limited use because it is perishable.
+However, it is limited in use because it is perishable.
 Therefore, it is not sustainable beyond its earthly limitations; it cannot safeguard against death (Jn 6:49).
 Even the manna that came down from Heaven in Exodus 16:20 was perishable.
-Only Christ can give the food that satisfies eternally by both sustaining spiritual hunger and giving eternal life.
-He offers what Isaiah prophesied in Isaiah 55:2-3, Why spend money on what cannot nourish and your wages on what fails to satisfy?
-Listen carefully to me, and you will have good things to eat and rich food to enjoy.
-Pay attention, come to me; listen, and you will live.
+Only Christ can give the food that satisfies eternally by sustaining spiritual hunger and giving eternal life.
+He offers what Isaiah prophesied in Isaiah 55:2-3, Why spend money for what is not bread; your wages for what does not satisfy?
+Only listen to me, and you shall eat well, you shall delight in rich fare.
+Pay attention and come to me; listen, that you may have life.
 The supernatural food that Christ promised and Isaiah prophesied is His Body and Blood in the Sacrament of the Eucharist.
 This teaching will become more apparent as the narrative continues (Jn 6:50-58).

-Verse 27 refers us back to John 5:27, where Jesus told the people that God the Father has given the Son authority to execute judgment because He is the "Son of Man."
-The title not only points to His humanity, but Jesus intends to remind His listeners of the Messianic passage in Daniel 7:13-14 of the glorious figure who looked like a man but was to receive from God the eschatological kingdom and eternal rule.
+Verse 27 refers to John 5:27, where Jesus told the people that God the Father has given the Son authority to execute judgment because He is the "Son of Man."
+While the title points to His humanity, Jesus intends to remind His listeners of the Messianic passage in Daniel 7:13-14 of the glorious figure who looked like a man but was to receive the eschatological kingdom and eternal rule from God.
 "Son of Man" is the mystical term from Daniel's vision identifying Jesus as the divine, conquering Messiah who has the power from the Father to rule the nations of man.
-Describing his vision, Daniel wrote: I saw one like a son of man coming on the clouds of Heaven; when he reached the Ancient One and was presented before him, he received dominion, glory, and kingship; nations and peoples of every language serve him.
-His dominion is an everlasting dominion that shall not be taken away; his kingship shall not be destroyed (Dan 7:13-14).
+Describing his vision, Daniel wrote: As the visions during the night continued, I saw coming with the clouds of heaven one like a son of man.
+When he reached the Ancient of Days and was presented before him, he received dominion, splendor, and kingship; all nations and peoples and tongues will serve him.
+His dominion is an everlasting dominion that shall not pass away, his kingship shall not be destroyed (Dan 7:13-14).

 In response to their challenge, Jesus told them they must believe in Him and stop trying to accomplish the works of God themselves.
 If they continue to do everything according to their power, they will miss the "doings" of God = Jesus the Messiah.
-The "new Moses" was repeating what Moses told the children of Israel in Deuteronomy 8:3.
-When he told the new generation of the covenant people that the manna would not continue to feed them, but the word of God would feed them.
+The "new Moses" was telling them what Moses told the children of Israel in Deuteronomy 8:3.
+He told the new generation of the covenant people it was not manna that would continue to feed them, but it was the word of God that would always feed them.
 It also is what Jesus said to Satan in the Temptation when Satan challenged Him to turn stones into bread in Matthew 4:4.
 Jesus said, "One does not live by bread alone, but by every word that comes forth from the mouth of God."

-31 Our ancestors ate manna in the desert
+31 Our ancestors ate manna in the wilderness

-Jesus made a two-fold promise to the crowd in verse 35 that is similar to the promise He made to the woman of Samaria in John 4:14 when He said, "No one who comes to Me will ever hunger" and "no one who believes in Me will ever thirst!"
+Jesus made a two-fold promise to the crowd in verse 35 that is similar to the promise He made to the woman of Samaria in John 4:14 when He told her that no one who believes in Him will ever thirst and He would give water that becomes a spring of eternal life.
 Jesus will take up Satan's challenge in Matthew 4:3-4.
 Satan said: "If you are the Son of God, command that these stones become loaves of bread."
-He said in reply, "It is written: 'One does not live by bread alone, but by every word that comes forth from the mouth of God'" quoting Deuteronomy 8:3.
-The Living Word of God transforms "hearts of stone" by feeding us the Word.
-He is the Son of God: the Word made flesh and the true Bread come down from Heaven to strengthen us in love and for our fight against sin.
-"As bodily nourishment restores lost strength, so the Eucharist strengthens our charity, which tends to be weakened in daily life, and this living charity wipes away venial sins.
+He (Jesus) said in reply, "It is written: 'One does not live by bread alone, but by every word that comes forth from the mouth of God'" quoting Deuteronomy 8:3.
+The Living Word of God transforms "hearts of stone" by feeding us the Living Word.
+He is the Son of God, the Word made flesh, and the true Bread that came down from Heaven to strengthen us in love and in our fight against sin.
+"As bodily nourishment restores lost strength, so the Eucharist strengthens our charity, which tends to be weakened by the sins in daily life, and this living charity wipes away venial sins.
 By giving himself to us, Christ receives our love and enables us to break our disordered attachments to creatures and root ourselves in him ..."
 (CCC 1394).
 "By the same charity that it enkindles in us, the Eucharist preserves us from future mortal sins.
 The more we share the life of Christ and progress in his friendship, the more difficult it is to break away from him by mortal sins.
 The Eucharist is not ordered to the forgiveness of mortal sins—that is proper to the sacrament of Reconciliation.
 The Eucharist is properly the sacrament of those who are in full communion with the Church" (CCC 1395).

 Catechism References: